United Way of Greater Milwaukee & Waukesha County Inc

 Impact Based Funding (Launching July 2026)

-- Multi-year grants to organizations aligned with Key Initiatives
+- Multi-year grants to organisations aligned with Key Initiatives

-- Amounts vary by program; deeper funding to fewer organizations
+- Amounts vary by programme; deeper funding to fewer organisations

 - Competitive application process with Letter of Intent required